mk1209567/CUT-RUN-analysis-pipeline/README.md

 ### 6. Peak-calling (MACS2_peakcalling.sh)
 - Peak calling is a metthod used to identify areas in a genome that has been enriched with aligned reads.
 - We used MACS2 to call peaks with or without control samples.
-- The output of narrowPeak file and summits.bed file could be visualized using IGV browser.
+- The output of narrowPeak file and summits.bed file could be visualized using [IGV browser](https://software.broadinstitute.org/software/igv/).
-### 7. Heatmap (to be continue)
+### 7. Heatmap (bamcoverage_cpm.sh --> plot_heatmap.sh)
+- Besides viewing bed file directly, we could plot heatmap to see the enrichment of each sample in desired genomic region.
+- To be able to compare enrichment difference between samples, we use deeptools to normalize mapped-reads to CPM (count per million) for each sample.
+- Then, we could plot heatmap to see the enrichment of each sample in desired genomic region.
+Note that you could decide how many samples to plot and which bed file to use as desired genomic regions.
 ## Final Notes:
 As an associate Bioinformatician, I continue to learn and improve my biofiormatics pipeline.
 While learning, I do find it useful when reading others step-by-step pipeline instead of using the one-step pipeline.
 I wish my documentation could also help others better understand the key component of sequencing analysis.
 Feel free to contact me about any questions or suggestions.
 ## Referemces: